The Two Week Wait

 Once you find out you’re pregnant, you’ll need to make a decision about who will care for you in pregnancy and support you during labour and birth.

-If you’re considering having a baby and you’ve been googling anything related to fertility or conception, chances are you’ve stumbled across the term “conscious conception”.
+If you’ve been googling anything related to fertility or conception, chances are you’ve stumbled across the term “conscious conception”.

 Getting to know your menstrual cycle is one of the most empowering things you can do for your self-awareness and your conception journey.